 Shari Kessel Schneider has more than 20 years’ experience in public health, survey research, evaluation, intervention development, and training and technical assistance, with a focus on adolescent populations and risk behaviors.
-She directs EDC’s MetroWest Adolescent Health Survey, which is administered biennially to more than 40,000 students in grades 6–12 to monitor trends in health and risk behaviors and examine emerging adolescent health issues.
+She directs EDC’s MetroWest Adolescent Health Survey, which is administered biennially to more than 40,000 students in grades 6–12 to monitor trends in health and risk behaviors including opioid and other substance misuse and to examine emerging adolescent health issues.
 She also provides technical assistance to school districts in using student survey data to inform educational efforts, prevention programming, and policymaking.

-Schneider’s research, presentations, and publications focus on public health challenges affecting youth, including social media and cyberbullying, smoking initiation and policies affecting youth smoking, and underage drinking and distracted driving.
+Schneider’s research, presentations, and publications focus on public health challenges affecting youth, including opioid and other prescription drug misuse, social media and cyberbullying, smoking initiation and policies affecting youth smoking, and underage drinking and distracted driving.
 She is consulted by the media for her insights into adolescent behavior and related public health trends and how data can drive more effective programs and practices to improve adolescent physical and mental health.

 Schneider holds an MSPH from the Harvard University School of Public Health.